lgatto/lgatto.github.io/_pages/cbio-who.md

   PhD in the Department of Genetics at the University of Cambridge, UK.

-- **Thomas Naake**, visited the group in Spring 2014 as an ERASMUS student affiliated to the University of Freiburg.
+- **Thomas Naake**, visited the group in Cambridge in Spring 2014 as an ERASMUS student affiliated to the University of Freiburg.
 He developed the first version of [`pRolocGUI`](https://bioconductor.org/packages/release/bioc/html/pRolocGUI.html), an interactive visualisation tools for organelle proteomics data.
 Thomas has since earner a PhD from the Max Planck Institute of Molecular Plant Physiology.

-- **Victoria Carr**, Part III student in Systems Biology, applying graph-based methods to study protein sub-cellular localisation.
+- **Victoria Carr**, was Part III student in Systems Biology at the University of Cambridge, applying graph-based methods to study protein sub-cellular localisation.
 Vicky went on doing a PhD at King's College London and is now working as a Scientific Programmer in the Pathogen Informatics Unit at the Wellcome Sanger Institute.